cosmos/gaia/docs/althea/althea-testnet-docs/setting-up-a-validator.md

 ### Request some funds be sent to your address

-Copy and paste your address into Zoom chat so that we can send you some tokens.
+Copy and paste your address into the [Althea chat](https://discord.gg/VqBXkpPKjm) so that we can send you some tokens.

 ```
 althea keys list